-1. Turn the ignition switch to the LOCK position, and remove the key if it is inserted.
+Place the ignition switch in the LOCK position, and remove the key if it is inserted.

-- 2. Apply the parking brake. - 3.
-Remove the shift lock release cover (A) using a suitable tool. - 4.
-Push down the shift lock release (B) using a suitable tool. - 5.
-Push the selector lever button (c) and move the selector lever to the N (Neutral) position (D) while holding down the shift lock release.
+- 2. Apply the parking brake. - Remove the shift lock release cover (A) using a suitable tool. - Push down the shift lock release using a suitable tool. - Push the shift lever button and move the shift lever to the N (Neutral) position while holding down the shift lock release.

-Turn the ignition switch to the ON position.
+Place the ignition switch in the ON position.
 The vehicle may be moved to the desired location.